-Our unrecognized tax benefit activity for fiscal 2013, 2012 and 2011 is as follows:
+Our unrecognized tax benefit activity for fiscal 2014, 2013 and 2012 is as follows:

-(In millions) Amount Unrecognized tax benefit as of July 2, 2010.
-14.9 Additions for tax positions in prior periods 1.3 Decreases for tax positions in prior periods (2.2) Unrecognized tax benefit as of July 1, 2011 14.0 Additions for tax positions in prior periods Decreases for tax positions in prior periods (0.6) Unrecognized tax benefit as of June 29, 2012 13.4 Additions for tax positions in current periods 0.7 Additions for tax positions in prior periods 15.0 Decreases for tax positions in prior periods (0.4) Unrecognized tax benefit as of June 28, 2013 28.7
+Amount (In millions) Unrecognized tax benefit as of July 1, 2011 \$ 14.0 Additions for tax positions in prior periods Decreases for tax positions in prior periods (0.6) Unrecognized tax benefit as of June 29, 2012 13.4 Additions for tax positions in current periods 0.7 Additions for tax positions in prior periods 15.0 Decreases for tax positions in prior periods (0.4) Unrecognized tax benefit as of June 28, 2013 28.7 Additions for tax positions in prior periods 8.7 Decreases for tax positions in prior periods (12.1) Increases related to change of foreign exchange rate 2.9 Unrecognized tax benefit as of June 27, 2014 \$ 28.2

 We have a number of years with open tax audits which vary from jurisdiction to jurisdiction.
 Our major tax jurisdictions include the U.S., Singapore and Nigeria.
-The earliest years still open and subject to potential audits for these jurisdictions are as follows: U.S. -2003; Singapore - 2005; and Nigeria - 2004.
+The earliest years still open and subject to potential audits for these jurisdictions are as follows: U.S. -2003; Singapore - 2006; and Nigeria - 2011